 Shocked, Jasper was just about to ask her how she knew this Jasper Whitlock, when Mr Banner called them to attention.

-Edited to add, on reflection I'm changing the rating to M, for occasional course language, and some non-explicit but definitely suggestive adult themes, including one or two scenes that may be somewhat disturbing.
+I'm rating the story as M, for occasional course language, and some non-explicit but definitely suggestive adult themes, including one or two scenes that may be somewhat disturbing.
 I am not quite sure how I am going to handle them yet and I don't want to be hamstrung by rating it too low to begin with.
-However, while there may be one "suggestive" (non-disturbing) scene, I want to emphasise that it is not going to be an "adult" story, so please don't read with the expectation of that sort of fun.
+However, while there may be one "suggestive" (non-disturbing) scene, I want to emphasise that it is not going to be an "adult" story, so please don't read with the expectation of a lot of that sort of fun.